Iteration 8: Frameworks and MiniDraw

 You have developed a lot of code, and now comes a new ZIP with even more code which poses the challenge of overwriting stuff.
 Be sure to make an 'integration' branch of your code and merge/extract the Zip file there, so you can "Do Over" in case it messes up.

-I advice to unzip the supplied framework starter code in a distinct folder, and test that you can run the visual targes, like ShowText etc., correctly.
+I advice to unzip the supplied framework starter code in a distinct folder, and test that you can run the visual targes, like ShowText etc., correctly, before you merge.
+Take small steps, Keep Focus.

 The process is that you can simply unzip or copy the contents of the Zip file onto your own code base (ensure that folders align up).
 This WILL overwrite some of your implementation files (probably 'StandardHotStoneGame.java' and 'TestAlphaStone.java'), so keep a backup ready or selectively merge from your main branch.